KarenLukianyAlmeida/futebol-club-nodejs/README.md

 - __Authentication and Validation with JWT:__ mplemented ___JWT___ for user authentication and validation, securing the application.

 - __SOLID Principles and OOP:__ eveloped the code following ___SOLID___ principles and ___Object-Oriented Programming (OOP)___ concepts for a robust and maintainable structure.

-# What was developed

-API RESTfull developed to be consumed by a frontend provided by the technical team at Trybe.
-This API manages matches and team standings in soccer.

 # Features